 Following a low-calorie diet while exercising is one of the most successful ways to lose weight and keep it off.
 Even if you have a lot of weight to lose, try not to be intimidated.
 Research shows that losing just 5% of your body weight can have a positive impact on your health.

-The best way to stick with a low calories diet is to really make the most of the calories you are eating.
+The best way to stick with a low calories diet is to really make the most of the calories you eat.
 All calories are not created equal.
-If you do not make good choices with your limited calories, you are going to end up hungry and irritable.
-This is especially true if you are opting for junk food over real food.
+If you don’t make good choices with your limited calories, you’re going to end up hungry and irritable.
+This is especially true if you’re opting for junk food over real food.